EasyPost/easy-ui/documentation/specs/SearchNav.md

 ## Design

 `SearchNav` will be made up of sub-component containers.
 At the top level, the `SearchNav` serves as the container for the logo, dropdown, search input, and CTAs.
-The logo and dropdown will be grouped into a `SearchNav.LogoOptions` container.
+The logo and dropdown will be grouped into a `SearchNav.LogoGroup` container.
 The search input will be wrapped by a `SearchNav.Search` container.
 The CTAs will be wrapped by a `SearchNav.CTAGroup` container.

-`SearchNav.LogoOptions` will be comprised of `SearchNav.Logo`, a minimal wrapper for the consumer provided logo, and `SearchNav.Select`. `SearchNav.Select` will be built using React Aria's `useSelect`, `useListBox`, `usePopover`, `useOption` and `HiddenSelect`.
+`SearchNav.LogoGroup` will be comprised of `SearchNav.Logo`, a minimal wrapper for the consumer provided logo, and `SearchNav.Select`. `SearchNav.Select` will be built using React Aria's `useSelect`, `useListBox`, `usePopover`, `useOption` and `HiddenSelect`.
 To help manage state, it will also rely on React Stately's `useSelectState`.

 `SearchNav.CTAGroup` will render individual CTAs via `SearchNav.CTAItem`, which will make use of Easy UI's `UnstyledButton` component.